Download a PDF of this memo

 Less understood are the ways in which VaR is vulnerable to significant mispricing of risk, a common cause of failure in commodity-based deals.
 In fact, along with poor financial hedging (the term hedging used loosely in many cases), mispricing the risk of assets and acquisitions is a primary reason for commodity intensive firms to fall into financial distress, often spectacularly.

-For VaR to deliver accurate results consistently in favor of client objectives, traders must have a sophisticated understanding of market-based deal risk in order to price commodities correctly.
+For VaR to deliver accurate results consistently in favor of client objectives, traders must have a sophisticated understanding of market-based deal risk to price commodities correctly.

 A better approach for risk methodology would be to capture a picture of risk over time instead of limiting the view to maximum potential daily losses.
 The methodology must also show optimal option structures with a clear understanding of tail risk.
 This applies regardless of industry or type of portfolio.